Bottom Line

 Article Summary

-In response to the growing public and military curiosity, the U. S. Air Force launched Project Sign in 1948, an effort that later became known as Project Blue Book.
-These early efforts established a pattern of official inquiry into unidentified aerial phenomena.
+In response to these early reports, the U. S. Air Force launched Project Sign in 1948, an effort that evolved into the widely known Project Blue Book to systematically investigate unidentified aerial phenomena (UAPs).

 What the Historical Record Establishes